Planning Your Trip

 What is the local tax?

-The local tax is 12% for food, activities and merchandise; 15% on alcoholic and 16% for accommodations.
+The local tax is 15% for food, 19% activities (like diving) and merchandise; 18% on alcoholic and 19% for accommodations.
 Like in any tourist destination, it is important to understand the firm prices of goods and services on the island of Roatan before committing to buy.

 Is there an ATM on the island?